danielgeorge922/CreditCard_Fraud/README.md

 ### Running the Application

-Once inside the directory run the following command to install the dependencies to run the IRB Dashboard.
+Once inside the directory run the following command to install the dependencies to run the Dashboard.

 ```bash
 npm install --legacy-peer-deps